To join a team

 - Teams find additional volunteers

 Below is some detailed information about teams.
-We encourage all athletes to recruit some fellow students and have some fun trying out the Division II competition.
+We encourage all athletes to recruit some fellow students and have some fun as the newest member of our wonderful NICA community.

 Types of Teams